 This course is an educationally directed internship experience as a social work practitioner in a social welfare agency or program.
 Students are assigned to qualified field instructors in designated settings.
-The field experience involves five full days each week during the fall semester of the senior year.
+The field experience involves the completion of 500 hours at a host agency during the fall semester of the senior year.
 The placement is designed to test and increase student practice skills and formalize the development of a professional identity, with the goal of self-direction and the appropriate use of supervision and consultation within the social work practice setting.